Diversity vs. Recognizability: Human-like generalization in one-shot generative models: Discussion

 In this article, we have described a novel framework for comparing computational models with human participants on the one-shot generation task.
 The framework measures the diversity and the recognizability of the produced samples using metrics compatible with the one-shot scenario.
 To the best of our knowledge, this is the first and only framework specifically tailored to evaluate and compare one-shot image generation models.

 Among all tested algorithms, the \VAENS~is the best human approximator on Omniglot (see Fig.~\ref{fig:fig5}a).
 It suggests that the context integration mechanism of the \VAENS~is an important component to reach human-like generalization.
 Interestingly, motor learning experiments have demonstrated that human generalization performances are also strongly related to contextual information~\citep{taylor2013context}.
+Interestingly,~\citep{tenenbaum1998bayesian} have demonstrated that a bayesian observer tends to overestimate the intra-class variance when only a few context samples are accessible.
+Our results are in-line with this finding: Fig.~\ref{fig:fig4}a shows an high diversity when the number of context samples is low while the diversity is decreasing when more context samples are available.
+It suggests that the \VAENS~is acting as a bayesian observer: it overestimates intra-class variance when the context is scarse.

 In addition, we demonstrate that one can tune $\beta$ so that the model becomes closer to human data (see Fig.~\ref{fig:fig4}b).
 This is consistent with a prior computational neuroscience study that has shown that disentangled VAEs (with $\beta>1$) provide a good model of face-tuned neurons in the inferotemporal cortex~\citep{higgins2021unsupervised}.
 Our comparison between the \VAENS~and the \VAESTN~suggests that a model which uses a spatial attention mechanism better fits human data for simple visual concepts.
 In contrast, the context integration mechanism of the \VAENS~appears to be a better human approximator for more complex visual concepts.
 One could thus try to combine both mechanisms towards improving the similarity with human data independent of the complexity of the visual concept.
-We have also found that GAN-like models (\DAGANRN~and \DAGANUN) better account for human recognizability while VAE-like models (\VAENS~and \VAESTN) better account for human diversity.
+We have also found that GAN-like models (\DAGANRN~and \DAGANUN) better account for human recognizability but do not approximate well the diversity of the human samples.
+In contrast, VAE-like models (\VAENS~and \VAESTN) better account for human diversity.
 An interesting approach would be to leverage a hybrid architecture (such as the VAE-GAN~\cite{larsen2016autoencoding}) to try to better match human data.

 Other candidate ingredients include the ability to harness compositionality~\citep{lake2015human} or the recurrent processes thought to be crucial for human generalization~\citep{wyatte2012limits}.
 Compositionality could be introduced in one-shot generative algorithms by quantizing the latent space (as in the VQVAE~\citep{van2017neural}).
 As a result, each coordinate of the latent variable represents an address in a codebook, and the role of the prior is then to combine simpler concepts to generate more complex samples.
 One promising way to include recurrent processing into generative models is through the predictive coding framework~\citep{rao1999predictive}.
 Predictive Coding suggests that each processing step is part of an inference scheme that minimizes the prediction error~\citep{boutin2020iterative}.
 Previous work has demonstrated that such networks are more robust and exhibit improved generalization abilities~\citep{boutin2020effect, choksi2021predify}.
 All these ingredients could be tested and compared against human abilities using the diversity/recognizability framework we have proposed in this paper.